zyuan-astro/PhotCalib/README.rst

 PhotCalib
 -----------

-Calibration tool for Prisitine CaHK data.
-For more details see Martin, Starkenburg & Yuan 2023
+Calibration tool for the Prisitine survey

 Installation